-Who Should Plan & Host The Baby Shower?
+Who Should Plan And Host The Baby Shower?

 Some expectant moms even plan their own showers.
-That’s okay, too.
-But if that’s the case for you, let us offer you a tiny bit of advice: ask a friend or relative to send the invitations and collect the RSVPs.
+That’s OK, too.
+But if that’s the case for you, let us offer you a tiny bit of advice: Ask a friend or relative to send the invitations and collect the RSVPs.
 That way, it doesn’t look like you’re throwing yourself a party.

 When Should You Throw The Baby Bash?

-Our advice when settling on a date for the party is don’t wait!
+Our advice when settling on a date for the party is this: Don’t wait!
 Even if your best friend only just found out she’s pregnant a week ago, get started planning the shower now.
-And don’t be afraid to hold the shower early in the second trimester, rather than waiting until the third trimester.

 We recommend that for two very important reasons: